heyjoekim/SnowModelDoc/README.md

 ENDVARS
 ```
 Explaining the .ctl files:
+`DSET ^../outputs/wo_assim/snod.gdat`
+- Points to where the binary data files is located.
+The ^ denotes to look in the same directory as the ctl file.
+`TITLE SnowModel single-var output file`
+- Gives a title to the data
+`UNDEF -9999.0`
+- Define the undefined values to -9999.0
+`XDEF nx LINEAR 1.0 1.0`
+- Define the x dimension limits. nx should be the same number as in `snowmodel.par` and linearly increases from 1.0 with steps of 1.0
+`YDEF ny LINEAR 1.0 1.0`
+- Defines the y dimension limits.
+`ZDEF 1 LEVELS 1 1`
+- Define the number of levels in the vertical direction.
+We only need one.
+`TDEF ndays LINEAR DDmonYYYY 1dy`
+- Define the time dimension.
+This is the number of days we run our SnowModel simulation for.
+We define the start date (e.g., 01oct2023) and increments daily.
+`VARS 1`
+- Define how many variables are stored in the binary data file.
+`snod 0 0 snow depth (m)`
+- Define the snow depth variable, snod
+`ENDVARS`
+- Final line of the ctl file

 ### 6.2 Plot with GrADS
 We can start up GrADS to plot the variable.
 To open the dataset, we open the data descriptor file in GrADS.